Aleksandrengineer/sample_projects/README.md

 --Scorestate.lua rows 13-16 and rows 43-50 medal award at score screen

 -- main.lua row 73 and rows 163-171 is the pause feature code

+**6. Breakout-14 game**

+--Added PowerUps that spawn two additional balls and that ccan be grabed by player --Added Shrinking or growing pad
+--Added locked block and a droppable powerup that can unlock it